candeira/ofyourinterest/README.md

 3. Now you're ready to look at the project!

-- Browse around if you will, or run `git log` maybew?
+- Browse around if you will, or run `git log` maybe?
 - In a terminal, make sure you're in the project's base directory, the one containing `src` and `tests`.
 - Create a virtualenv using your preferred method, or `python3.13 -m venv .venv` for the exact same Python version.
 - Activate the virtualenv using your preferred method, or `source .venv/bin/activate`.